MaxLeiter/maxleiter.com/README.md

     - `start`: start a production instance built via `yarn build`

 ### Directory structure:
+- app
  - `components/`: react components
  - `data/`: static data that can eventually be moved to a DB or something
  - `lib/`: hooks, 3rd party API stuff, utils functions
  - `pages/`: next.js pages (the actual routes that are rendered)
+ - `styles/`: contains the global styles
 - `pages/api`: nextjs API routes
 - `posts/`: markdown files rendered at build time
 - `public/`: images for blog, favicon, built files
 - `scripts/`: contain the scripts for building the sitemap and RSS feed
-- `styles/`: contains the global styles